skvamme/pico_atlast/README.md

 Documentation: http://www.fourmilab.ch/atlast/ and https://www.forth.com/starting-forth/ and https://www.dnd.utwente.nl/~tim/colorforth/Leo-Brodie/thinking-forth.pdf

 ATLAST Forth for Raspberry Pi Pico is a boilerplate C application with a built in forth scripting environment.
-Pico is dual core, the multicore functionality is a copy of pico_examples_multicore_runner_queue. https://github.com/raspberrypi/pico-examples/tree/master/multicore/multicore_runner_queue

 Use all ATLAST forth on core0.
 Use only those forth words that are coded  in C or assembly language (and not using the stack) on core1.